Jesuslxz/Movie-Listing-app/README.md

-Welcome to Jesus Lozano's movie listing app
+ # Welcome to Jesus Lozano's movie listing app
-'Key notes:
+`Key notes:`
 This application has mock movie data for reviews ratings and the title of the movie stored in a component holding an array for each movie object.

-This app comes with basic functionality like being able to write a reviewand having it update in the DOM.
+This app comes with basic functionality like being able to write a review and having it update in the DOM or having a slider to set your own rating on a movie.

+This app is also only styled using bootstrap.

+due to no involvement using a database or an api call data is only stored in the same instance of the dom meaning nothing is actually being stored and will be wiped once the page is reloaded.

+This App mostly serves as a template and practice using react components, state variables, and passing props from component to component.